You are here

 1809 August.
 (Margaret Bayard Smith).
 "We looked into a beautiful and circular room in the dome--it is 26 or 27 feet diameter--has eight circular windows and a handsome sky-light.
 It was designed for a lady's drawing-room when built, but soon found, on account of its situation in the dome, to be too inconvenient for that use, and was abandoned to miscellaneous purposes."

 1809 August.
 (Margaret Bayard Smith).
-"He [Jefferson] afterwards took us to the drawing room, 26 or 7 feet diameter, in the dome.
-It is a noble and beautiful apartment, with eight circular windows and a sky-light.
-It was not furnished and being in the attic story is not used, which I thought a great pit as it might be made the most beautiful room in the house."
+“He [Jefferson] afterwards took us to the drawing room, in the dome 26 or 7 feet diameter—It is a noble & beautiful apartment—perfectly round with 8 circular windows & a sky-light—It was not furnished, & being in the attic story, is not used.—which I thought a great pity, as it might be made the most beautiful room in the house.”

 1819 July 18.
 (Cornelia Jefferson Randolph to Virginia Jefferson Randolph Trist).
 "I will not ask you to make a great search for it [part of a pencil] and think it is in the dome if some of the young gentlemen have nor recognized it as their own, and taken it."